davidbeleznay/DigitalForesterApp/README.md

 3. Delete package-lock.json: `del package-lock.json` (Windows) or `rm package-lock.json` (Mac/Linux)
 4. Reinstall dependencies: `npm install`
 5. Start the server: `npm start`

+If you encounter GPS location errors:
+- Make sure your browser has permission to access your location
+- Try entering the coordinates manually using the input fields provided
+- Check that your device's location services are enabled

 If you encounter any dependency conflicts:
 ```